yaybu/yaybu/sphinx/tutorial.rst

 ---------------

-We have a computer "mybox" on which we wish to deploy a simple PHP application from Subversion, based on tagged versions of the php content.
+We have a computer "mybox" on which we wish to deploy a simple PHP application from Subversion, based on tagged versions of the php content: i.e. we tag our trunk each time we wish to release a new version, as good boys do.

-We'll use yay to make several reusable parts, starting at a simple recipe that just installs packages and working up to having a mybox.yay that just has a list of sites to deploy.
+We'll use yay to make several reusable parts, starting at a simple recipe that just installs packages and working up to having a `mybox.yay` that just has a list of sites to deploy.

 This is meant to introduce you to the core concepts of yaybu and yay.
 It is